SoumilRay/PS1-IIRS-Flood-Analysis/README.md

 This project makes use of Google Earth Engine to acquire and process Sentinel-1 Synthetic Aperture Radar (SAR) data to characterize the spatio-temporal patterns of floods in the Assam Valley.

 There are typically 4 types of data - optical, microwave, thermal and hyperspectral.
-Microwave data is what we used as it is better suited for the rainy season.
+Microwave data is what we use as it is better suited for the rainy season.
-We monitored rainfall’s impact on Brahmaputra’s water spread by looking at images from May to October.
+We monitor rainfall’s impact on Brahmaputra’s water spread by looking at images from May to October.
 Water being smooth means the radiation reflects away, and these spaces look dark.
-Using this data, we analyzed the spread of river vs rainfall depth.
+Using this data, we analyze the spread of river vs rainfall depth.

 # Filtering Bands and Polarizations